jlgott/MG2/CFLOW_Rules.md

 ## Function Flow Philosophy

-Function Flow applies **functional programming principles** to LLM system design:
+Function Flow applies **functional programming principles** to LLM system graph design:

 - **Pure Functions**: Each node is a pure function that takes state and returns state
 - **Automatic Immutability**: Framework handles deep copying - you just modify and return state